Zexyp/BetterMegascan/README.md

 # BetterMegascan
 Simple addon to help you import Megascans into your Blender scenes withou having bridge installed.

+Be sure file any bug reports and feature requests.

 ## Features
 Allows import of:
   - 3D Assets (plants)